Showing posts with label Plate. Show all posts

 UPDATE (Feb 2015):

 Even though I continue to consume BPC on occasion - probably once or twice a week at most - I am still skeptical about the possible long term effects.
 It continues to grow in popularity and I am not surprised why - it is convenient, addictive and it really does have astounding positive effects when it comes to both satiety and mental performance.
-However, I am seeing more and more backlash against BPC from other ancestral health experts.
+However, I am seeing more and more backlash against BPC from other ancestral health tadalafil overnight delivery canada experts.

 And if you wish to intermittent fast why not just have black coffee and not interrupt the fast with a large bolus of fat?